Back to all articlesai implementation

 0:00--:--

-An AI governance framework for enterprise use is not a policy binder, a monthly committee, or a list of legal disclaimers.
-In practice, an AI governance framework enterprise teams can ship is a decision-rights system.
-For every decision an AI touches, you need to define three things: what the agent may do alone, what it must surface for approval, and what stays human no matter how good the model gets.
+An AI governance framework for enterprise use is a decision-rights system, not a policy binder.
+For every decision an AI touches, it defines three things: what the agent may do alone, what it must surface for approval, and what stays human no matter how good the model gets.
+It then records the evidence each of those decisions leaves behind, so the control can be demonstrated rather than asserted.

 Governance is a calibration problem, not a compliance problem

 Executives often frame governance as a brake: legal slows engineering, risk slows product, approvals slow deployment.
 That diagnosis is incomplete.
-The deeper problem is that most governance models were built for software releases, not for operational systems making hundreds of small decisions a day.
+Most governance models were built for software releases, not for operational systems making hundreds of small decisions a day.

-• Over-delegation: the system takes actions the business is not actually comfortable delegating.
+• Over-delegation: the system takes actions the business was never comfortable delegating.

-• Over-review: humans click approve on routine items until oversight turns into theatre.
+• Over-review: humans click approve on routine items until oversight becomes theatre.

 The right unit of governance is the decision class, not the application.

-• Surface: approve a refund above a threshold, release a payment above a value limit, escalate a shipment reroute that breaks SLA, send an externally-visible customer communication in a regulated context.
+• Surface: approve a refund above a threshold, release a payment above a value limit, escalate a reroute that breaks SLA, send an externally visible communication in a regulated context.

 • Keep human: deny a loan, terminate a supplier, make a hiring decision, approve a clinical recommendation, sign a contract exception.

-This is where human-in-the-loop AI becomes useful.
+This is where human-in-the-loop AI earns its place.
 HITL is not a virtue by itself.
-It is one operating mode inside a broader calibration system.
-If every decision is surfaced for approval forever, you have not governed the system.
-You have installed a slower UI.
+It is one authority level inside a calibration system.
+If every decision is surfaced forever, you have not governed the system.
+You have installed a slower interface.

 The four tests that decide where a decision goes

-Most enterprises do not need a philosophical debate about responsible AI.
-They need a repeatable way to place decisions into the right bucket.
-These four tests are enough to make the call.
+You do not need a philosophical debate about responsible AI.
+You need a repeatable way to place a decision.
+These four tests are enough.

 1. Reversibility